courtneyxann/oapa/docs/payments.md

 ---
-title: Donate to OAPA's Scholarship Fund
+title: Online Payments
 feature_image: "/assets/hero-image.jpg"
 ---

+## Donate to OAPA's Scholarship Fund
 Each year, the Omaha Alumnae Panhellenic Association holds a "Gathering of Greeks", the purpose of which is to honor outstanding alumnae and award scholarships to deserving collegians.
 This year COVID-19 forced the cancellation of this event.

 Understanding that these are uncertain financial times, we are asking you to consider donating an amount of your choosing to our scholarship fund.

-The name of everyone who donates will be entered into a drawing for the winners' choice of either (1) Dooney and Bourke NCAA Nebraska Crossbody Bag OR (2) Vera Bradley Weekender Travel Bag.
-The appeal will conclude and the drawing will be held on April 15, 2020.
-The winner will be announced on the OAPA.INFO website.
+The name of everyone who donated before April 15, 2020 was entered into a drawing for the winners' choice of either (1) Dooney and Bourke NCAA Nebraska Crossbody Bag OR (2) Vera Bradley Weekender Travel Bag.
+The winner is Suzanne Dewey of Zeta Tau Alpha!

 Thank you for your loyal support.
 We look forward to Gathering with you, our Greek sisters, next year.
 Stay safe everyone.